 “The complete set of measures and procedures used by the organization to ensure that the services provided continue to fulfill the expectations of the customer as described in relevant agreements.”

-This is the fourth phase of the HITRUST CSF certification process.
+This is the fourth phase of the HITRUST certification process.
 Completed validated assessment are submitted to HITRUST for their quality assurance review and generation of the final report.

 Corrective Action Plan